rbrooks/VideosNET/README.md

 ## Overview

 A functioning hobby project to bring my .NET skills up to date.
-It's a small video-management system.
+It's a small, single-page video-management system.
 It runs on MacOS.

 This project has: